dotcontract/www-dotcontract-org/app/pages/docs/modality/can-and-must/index.md

 ## Can

-Possibility is fairly simple convey with a diamond and true:
+Possibility is fairly simple to convey with a diamond and true:

 <center>